 - As a leader on the high-tech frontier, NOVEC is using proven, cost-effective technology to improve productivity and reliability, reduce expenses, and increase cybersecurity – a national priority.
 Today’s technology includes what the industry calls “smart grid,” as well as fiber optics, and mobile workforce.

 - NOVEC's advanced metering system will deliver reliability with faster outage response while giving you greater visibility and control over your energy usage.

 Board of Directors

-Nominations may be made by a petition signed by 15 or more members and submitted at least 70 days prior to the Annual Meeting date.
+According to the Cooperative's Bylaws, members elect two or three directors each year by plurality vote to serve four-year terms.
+A nomination for a board director may be made by a petition signed by 15 or more members and submitted at least 70 days prior to the annual meeting date.
 Current board officers and directors are:

 |Wade C. House